Getting started

 The design system is built on native Web Component technologies that are framework-agnostic.
 Learn more about the features of our architecture to help you start working with Web Components.

-The system consists of three npm packages.
+The system is managed in a monorepo that consists of multiple packages.
 Review instructions on how to install these packages in your particular project.

 Basic concepts